a327ex/emoji-merge/README.md

 end
 ```

 And that's basically all I use for sounds.
-LÖVE has a fairly nice API for more [complicated sound effects](https://love2d.org/wiki/EffectType) but I really haven't found the need for it so far, so none of my code has any support for it currently.
+LÖVE has a fairly nice API for more [complicated sound effects](https://love2d.org/wiki/EffectType) but I really haven't found the need for them so far, so none of my code has any support for it currently.

 ## Random